gianarb/gianarb.github.com/_posts/2017-12-17-desk-setup.markdown

 I don't have a lot to say about it.
 If you are not passionate about expensive and weird chairs you can go for this one.
 It will work!

+## Stand Mount

+My setup counts two boring Asus monitor, one horizontal and one vertical, Lorenzo suggested to me this [standmount support for two monitor](http://amzn.to/2yMe59C).

+Day by day I discover how bad I am using more than one monitor.
+Change focus so often is not for me but I like the vertical monitor when I am debugging some weird application.

 ## Asus Zenbook 3

 I have an [Asus Zenbook 3](http://amzn.to/2AHAy9N) the only usb-c is kind of a